-The network capability component (NCC) was introduced in version 4 of the STPIS.
+The network capability component (NCC) was introduced in version 4 of the STPIS and has applied to AusNet Services since 1 April 2014.
 This continues to apply in version 4.1.
 It promotes the NEO by incentivising TNSPs to identify and implement low cost incremental changes to their networks that deliver substantial benefits to consumers.
 It does this by requiring TNSPs to reveal their existing network capability and identify low cost projects that will: